 Burp Suite for Pentester – Configuring Proxy

-Burp Suite, you might have heard about this great tool and even used it in a number of times in your bug hunting or the penetration testing projects.
-Though, after writing several articles on web-application penetration testing, we’ve decided to write a few on the various options and methods provided by this amazing tool which thus could help our readers in their further penetration testing analyses.
+Burp Suite, you might have heard about this great tool and even used it several times in your bug hunting or penetration testing projects.
+Though after writing several articles on web-application penetration testing, we’ve decided to write a few on the various options and methods provided by this amazing tool, which thus could help our readers in their further penetration testing analyses.

 Today, in this article, you will experience the complete installation and configuration of this Port Swigger’s product from its different editions to setting up proxies for web and android applications.